AguaClara/StaRSFine/Spring2019FinalReport.md

 In anticipation of failure, the team first decided to measure whether only one filter outlet could extract at the flow rate.
 To do so, the team planned on stopping flow from the upper two holes and attaching one pump to the injection tube one pump to the extraction tube.
 Therefore, the apparatus was designed so that the team could monitor the extraction zone and escape of sand into the outlet more closely.
 #### Trial 4

 The fourth trial was the first trial with the extraction tubes removed from the apparatus.
 In actual AguaClara plants, the water is driven out of the filter by gravity, there are not electric pumps, which is the beauty of AguaClara technology.
 The team obtained a rubber cap and clamp for the top of the apparatus, thinking that the system would fill up and possibly overflow.
 It was discovered that this was not a concern because at steady-state, the water level does not rise above the level that the pressure from the atmosphere establishes.
 This pressure was an issue in this trial because water was only exiting from the bottom branch.
 If the holes were plugged in order to allow the whole apparatus to fill with water, the water would flow out from the three branches quickly until the water level was only above the last hole again.
 There was also a problem when the top was placed on during forward filtration that it pushed air into the reactor and forced sand out of the holes.
 No sand exited when the apparatus was left still and the exclusion zones were allowed to form.

 #### Trial 5

 As in the recent trials, the team added dry sand to the empty reactor and then filled the reactor with water.
 During trial 5 the same flow rate was used as for trials three and four.

-Up to trial 5, the water had successfully flowed from the outlets of the reactor without sand exiting, however the issue remained of air bubbles lodged between the branches of the reactor.
+Up to trial 5, the water had successfully flowed from the outlets of the reactor without sand exiting, though the issue with air bubbles lodged between the branches of the reactor remained.
 The air bubble would move when different holes were blocked.
 The team hypothesized that this problem was caused by the pressure within the reactor caused by the lid that had been placed on top.
 In addition, the team presumed that when sand did exit, it was due to a pressure differential caused in that moment by blocking part of the exit.
 The team considered the fact that in an AguaClara plant, the filter is open to the atmosphere, and as a result decided to remove the lid from the reactor, leaving the top open.
 The hope was that eliminating the lid would eliminate the air bubbles.
 This proved to be correct as will be discussed in the next section.

 #### Trial 6
 The main goal for the sixth trial was to generate a system in which the extraction holes and filter were all submerged under water.
 This task was difficult for the team because there were no longer extraction tubes and it could not simply be submerged in water because of the sand and the need to regulate how much water was coming out.

 Creatively, the team thought of a small apparatus that would be added on to the current apparatus.
 It would be some kind of cup or box that would surround the extraction holes to be filled with water.
-Although it would be open at the top to the atmosphere for water to flow out, this technically would submerge the filter system with water.
+Although it would be open at the top to the atmosphere for water to flow out, this technically would submerge the filter system with water and would fix the pressure differential issues between the three branches.

 <p align="center"> <img
 src="https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/Onshape6.png" width= "700"> </p>